 One strategy that has worked for me every year is to wake up at least an hour before my kids do.
 It’s summer, and you want to sleep in. . . but don’t.
 Get up early, get started on your day, and you can get a lot done before the kids get up and are ready for a fun summer day.

 If you are more of a night owl, try to stay up late to work.
 Put your kids to bed, get out the laptop, and get going.
 The house will be quiet, you won’t have your spouse to spend time with so you can get your work done.

 Staying organized is a must during this time.
-During the summer ,there will be a lot more activities going on.
+During the summer there will be a lot more activities going on.
 You will need to keep everything straight from where your kids have to go each day to what work tasks need to get done.
 Write down everything and make a daily schedule every night before you get to bed.
-Staying organized will be key in keeping up with everything.
+Staying organized will be key to keeping up with everything.